It is well with me only when I have a chisel in my hand

 If the blade is wavy (rare) or banana-shaped (convex), your plan needs to take those details into account.

-I located the highest point of the bulging area at the ura and marked a line across it with my marking pen.
-I then measured halfway between this line and the cutting edge and made another line.
-This area we will call the “focus line.”
-It is here where I need to focus the most pressure when grinding down the ura, not the entire length of the blade.
+In this example I located the highest point of the bulging area at the ura and marked a line across it with my marking pen.
+I then measured halfway between this line and the cutting edge and made another line. which I will call the “focus line.”
+It is here where I need to focus the most pressure when grinding down the ura, NOT the entire length of the blade, despite what my inner badger demands.

 The purpose of doing all this prissy planning and layout work is to protect the right and left side lands from being wasted unnecessarily.
-Newbies try to work the entire length of the blade, but this is illogical and ignores three points.
+Newbies and those with poor badger control often insist on working the entire length of the blade on the stones, but this is illogical and ignores three points.

 The second point is that the side lands are thin as a blade of grass and will abrade very quickly with almost no effort.
 Besides, without using large plates and stones, it is very difficult to work the blade’s full length accurately without wearing steps into the side lands anyway.

-The third point often ignored is that it makes no sense to try to grind down the land nearest the neck since the plane of the ura hinges on this land.
-Best to leave it alone and focus my efforts where they will make a difference.
+The third point often ignored is that it makes no sense at all to try to grind down the land nearest the neck since the plane of the ura hinges on this land anyway.
+Best to leave it alone and focus my efforts where they will make a useful improvement.

 Plane blades don’t even have a land near the head, so the futility of working the entire ura on plane blades is even more obvious than for a chisel.